pannous/hieros/docs/swastika.md

-This now infamous [Swastika](https://en.wikipedia.org/wiki/Swastika) symbol is now a sad witness for how facts about the proto-indo-european expanding where intermingled with nationalist Propaganda.
+The now infamous [Swastika](https://en.wikipedia.org/wiki/Swastika) symbol is a sad witness for how facts about the proto-indo-european expandsion where intermingled with nationalist Propaganda.

 Unfortunately it is still a good trace marker for early urbanisation: